Two-Factor Authentication

 Any Users

-This guide will provide all the information you need to successfully set up the Two-factor authentication within Osprey.
+This guide will provide all the information you need to successfully set up two-factor authentication for Osprey

 What is 2FA and how is it more secure?